 - Did dampening the effects of stress with a shot of cortisol one hour after the stress treat the cause such that the rats were cured?
 Since the readers of the study and associated articles were led to infer that this treatment was a cure, why destroy the treated animals afterwards before the proofs of long-term efficacy were thoroughly documented and tested?

-When research like this is carried forward with humans, researchers should remember to find the causes for these effects.
+When studies like this are carried forward with humans, researchers should try to find the causes for these effects.
 It isn’t sufficient to pretend that there aren’t early-life causes for these effects.
 Such a pretense leads to the follow-on pretense that later-life consequences are mysteries such as “exposure-related individual differences” and not effects.

 http://www.pnas.org/content/111/37/13529.full “Expression profiling associates blood and brain glucocorticoid receptor signaling with trauma-related individual differences in both sexes”